Jon Clingman retires after 30 years in Vinton

 “I feel like I grew up as an adult here,” Clingman said.
 “I never really understood the role of a chamber of commerce until I arrived in Vinton.
 I really hung my hat there for a long time and have a lot of respect for them.”

 In 2018, Clingman Pharmacy was destroyed in a fire and relocated to a smaller location.
 In May this year, Hy-Vee Dollar Fresh came to Vinton and Clingman Pharmacy became a part of HyVee’s location.
-He originally planned to retire in November with the transition completed, but instead retired at the end of October.
+He originally planned to retire in November, but instead retired at the end of October.

 “I feel like I’m a little bit of a warrior, but I’m glad to finally be able to kick back a little bit and relax,” Clingman said.
 “After being a principal in a business for so many years, it’s hard to imagine stepping back.
 With HyVee and their resources now in Vinton, it’s a lot easier for me to retire.
 There’s a lot of big changes coming for me, but it will be a new phase I look forward to.